cvincent/nether/README.md

 ## Git config and work-related SSH config

 As it says.
 We can probably just throw these into SOPS and call it a day.

+## Jira CLI

+We have the `JIRA_AUTH_TOKEN` in our secrets, but still have to do `jira init` to set everything up.
+This almost certainly just generates a config file somewhere which we should toss into SOPS as well.